-It is a serious health problem that occurs when chemicals called ketones build up in the blood.
+It was a severe health problem when chemicals called ketones built up in the blood.

-Normally, the cells of the body absorb and use glucose as an energy source.
+Usually, the body’s cells absorb and use glucose as an energy source.
 Glucose moves through the body in the bloodstream.

 Insulin is a hormone that helps cells absorb glucose from the blood.
-When a patient has diabetes, the cells cannot absorb and use this glucose normally.
+When a patient has diabetes, the cells usually cannot absorb and use this glucose.

 Glucose accumulates in the bloodstream and does not reach the cells.
-In search of an alternative source of fuel, the body’s cells burn fat and break it down.
+In search of an alternative fuel source, the body’s cells burn fat and break it down.